realityforge/zapwhite/README.md

 file associated with the repository.

 The tool will ensure files annotated with `text` will be processed and files with the `crlf` flag as true will be treated as dos files.
+If the file has an `encoding` attribute, the tool will not try to convert to UTF-8.